The Invasive Joro Spider Is Getting Cozy in the U.S.

 Scientists confirmed the first known occurrence of the Joro spider (Trichonephila clavata) in North America in 2013.
 Wikimedia Commons (CC BY 2.0)

-An invasive species of spider is making itself comfortable in parts of the southern U.S. But don't let the Joro spider give you the creepy crawlies just yet.
-Between its golden webs and its Tarzan-esque silk swinging tactic to track down a mate, this invasive species arachnid is a fascinating and, as far as we know, harmless (unless you're a stink bug) addition to the ecosystem.
+An invasive species of spider is making itself comfortable in parts of the southern and eastern U.S. But don't let the Joro spider give you the creepy crawlies just yet.
+Between its golden webs and its silk-swinging tactic to track down a mate, this arachnid is a fascinating and, as far as we know, harmless (unless you're a stink bug) addition to the ecosystem.

-And we may as well get used to the beautiful yellow Joro spider because it looks like they are planning on taking up permanent residence.
-Research from the University of Georgia suggests the invasive arachnids can exist in colder climates than previously thought and, therefore, could spread through most of the Eastern seaboard of the U.S.
+And we may as well get used to the bright yellow Joro spider because it looks like they are planning on taking up permanent residence.
+Research from the University of Georgia suggests the invasive arachnids can exist in colder climates than previously thought and, therefore, could spread through most of the Eastern Seaboard of the U.S.

 Advertisement